-Non-Financial Aid Students: If you register for Winter Intersession ONLY, full payment is due by December 17.
-If you register for Winter Intersession AND Spring 2015 classes by December 17, you can combine both terms and choose the ECC Payment Plan option which requires a minimum payment of 1/3 of the total bill and a $50 plan enrollment fee.
+Non-Financial Aid Students: If you register for Winter Intersession ONLY, full payment is due by December 21, 2015.
+If you register for Winter Intersession AND Spring I 2016 classes by December 21, 2015, you can combine both terms and choose the Payment Plan option which requires a minimum payment of 1/4 of the total bill and a $50 plan enrollment fee.
 Payments can be made online through Web Services or at the Bursar’s Office.

 Can a student receive financial aid for Winter Intersession?

-Yes, however, a student must be registered for both the Winter Intersession and the Spring 2015 Semester in order to qualify for financial aid for the Winter Intersession.
-If you are awarded aid for the Spring 2015 your financial aid award will be used to cover your Winter Intersession course(s).
-A student’s combined enrollment (for Winter Intersession and Spring 2015) must be at least half-time (at least 6 credits) and the student must be meeting all of the general requirements for federal and state aid eligibility.
+Yes, however, a student must be registered for both the Winter Intersession AND the Spring I 2016 Semester in order to qualify for financial aid for the Winter Intersession.
+If you are awarded aid for the Spring I 2016 your financial aid award will be used to cover your Winter Intersession course(s).
+A student’s combined enrollment (for Winter Intersession AND Spring I 2016) must be at least half-time (at least 6 credits) and the student must be meeting all of the general requirements for federal and state aid eligibility.